pavanvidem/chira/README.md

 ## chira_extract.py
 * Description: This tool extracts the best chimeric alignments for each read.
 User can optionally hybridize the loci where the chimeric arms are mapping to.
 * Inputs
   * Tabular file containg CRLs information
-  * Annotation GTF file
+  * Annotation GFF file
-  * Reference fasta files.
-Provide both in case of split reference.
+  * A FASTA file containing reference transcript sequences
+  * An optional second reference FASTA file, if split-reference is used
-  * If your alignments are merged at genomic level in previous step (chira_merge.py), then provide a reference genomic fasta fille.
+  * If your alignments are merged at genomic level in previous step (chira_merge.py), then provide a reference genomic FASTA fille.
 * Outputs
-  * Tabular file containing chimeras information
+  * Tabular file of chimeric reads information
+  * Tabular file of detected interactions